 The fund financial statements provide detailed information about the City's funds.
-The City's General Fund is classified as a major fund.
+The City's General Fund and 4-5-6 State Shared Gas Tax Fund are classified as major funds.
 All others are classified as non-major funds.
-Some funds are required to be established by State law and by covenants.
-However, the City Council establishes many other funds to help it control and manage money for particular purposes or to show that it is meeting legal responsibilities for using certain taxes and other money.
+Some funds are required to be established by State law and by covenants, however, the City Council establishes many other funds to help it control and manage money for particular purposes or to show that it is meeting legal responsibilities for using certain taxes and other money.
 All of the City's funds are governmental funds, which focus on how money flows into and out of those funds and balances left at year-end that are available for spending.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view of the City's general government operations and the basic services it provides.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (continued) For the Year Ended June 30, 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS (continued) For the Year Ended June 30, 2019